lsun20/chronodexpy/README.md

 # chronodexpy
- generate a chronodex of your day (and mood) in python
+ generate an annotated chronodex of your day (and mood) in Python

 ## Usage
+- Install `NumPy` and `Matplotlib`.
 - Create two subdirectories `./data/` and  `./figures/`.
-- Construct a 24hr time table of your day using the format `hour, agenda, mood`.
-That is, each line of this file represents one hour of the chronodex, delimited by comma.
+- Construct a 24hr time table of your day using the format `hour, agenda, mood, notes`.
+That is, each line of this file represents one hour of the chronodex, delimited by comma, with notes overlay.
 The dictionary for the agenda is:
     1 chore
     2 food
     3 fun